ruetha/cheat_sheets/README.md

 # cheat_sheets
-A collection of concise reference materials for various topics, providing quick and handy information and examples
+A collection of concise reference materials for various tecnologies, providing quick and handy information and examples